Skip to content

 Option for running only the backend-independent 'core' tests:

-• pytest tests/ -m core - run only the 'core' tests, meaning those without dialect-dependence.
+• poetry run pytest tests/ -m core - run only the 'core' tests, meaning those without dialect-dependence.
 In practice this means any test that hasn't been decorated using mark_with_dialects_excluding or mark_with_dialects_including.

 Run tests on a specific backend